nasa/cFE/docs/cFE Application Developers Guide.md

 Event Messages are classified within the cFE and on the ground by an Event Type.
 Event Types defined within the cFE are:

-- `CFE_EVS_DEBUG`: Events of this type are primarily for the Developer.
+- `CFE_EVS_EventType_DEBUG`: Events of this type are primarily for the Developer.
 The messages contain specific references to code and are of limited use to spacecraft operations personnel.
 By default, these types of event messages are disabled.

-- `CFE_EVS_INFORMATION`: Events of this type are normal events that confirm expected behavior of the flight software.
+- `CFE_EVS_EventType_INFORMATION`: Events of this type are normal events that confirm expected behavior of the flight software.
 Examples would be notification of the processing of a received command, nominal mode changes, entering/exiting orbit day/night, etc.

-- `CFE_EVS_ERROR`: Events of this type are notifications of abnormal behavior.
+- `CFE_EVS_EventType_ERROR`: Events of this type are notifications of abnormal behavior.
 However, they represent error conditions that have been identified and corrected for by the flight software.
 These typically represent things like erroneous commands, illegal mode change attempts, switching to redundant hardware, etc.

-- `CFE_EVS_CRITICAL`: Events of this type are notifications of error conditions that the flight software is unable to correct or compensate for.
+- `CFE_EVS_EventType_CRITICAL`: Events of this type are notifications of error conditions that the flight software is unable to correct or compensate for.
 These might be uncorrectable memory errors, hardware failures etc.